Tronie: Definition

-The term tronie is not clearly defined in art historical literature.
-Literary and archival sources show that initially the term 'tronie' was not always associated with people.
+In the context of the visual arts, literary and archival sources show that initially the term 'tronie' was not always associated with the depiction of people.
 Inventories sometimes referred to flower and fruit still lifes as tronies.
 More common was the meaning of face or visage.
 Often the term referred to the entire head, even a bust, and in exceptional cases the whole body.
 A tronie could be two-dimensional, but also made of plaster or stone.
-Sometimes a tronie was a likeness of an individual, including the face of God, Christ, Mary, a saint, or an angel.
+Sometimes a tronie was a likeness or depiction of an individual, including the face of God, Christ, Mary, a saint or an angel.
 In particular, a tronie denoted the characteristic appearance of the head of a type, such as a farmer, beggar or jester.
 Tronie sometimes meant a grotesque head or model, such as an ugly old person.
-When conceived as the face of an individual, a tronie's aim was to express feelings and character in an accurate manner and must therefore be expressive.
+When conceived as the face of an individual or of a type, a tronie's aim was to express feelings and character in an accurate manner and must therefore be expressive.

 In modern art-historical usage, the term tronie is typically restricted to figures not intended to depict an identifiable person, so it is a form of genre painting in a portrait format.
-Typically a painted head or bust only, concentrating on the facial expression, but often half-length when featured in an exotic costume, tronies might be based on studies from life or use the features of actual sitters.
+Typically a painted head or bust only, if concentrating on the facial expression, but often half-length when featured in an exotic costume, tronies may be based on studies from life or use the features of actual sitters.
 The picture was typically sold on the art market without identification of the sitter, and was not commissioned and retained by the sitter as portraits normally were.
 Similar unidentified figures treated as history paintings would normally be given a title from the classical world, for example the Rembrandt painting now known as Saskia as Flora.